MicrobesRovinj/Korlevic_SelectiveRemoval_EnvironMicrobiol_2020/results/README.md

-This directory contains all output from workflows and analyses.
+This directory contains output from workflows and analyses.